Antonio7098/elevate-frontend/docs/sprints/s05-refactoring-folders-page.md

 [x] Sub-task 4.1: Reviewed and refactored the CSS for the modal (.modal, .formInput, .submitBtn, etc.) to use clean, light-theme variables from theme.css.
 Modal matches the rest of the page.

-[ ] Task 5: Final Review
+[x] Task 5: Final Review

-[ ] Sub-task 5.1: Review the completed FoldersPage against the wireframe (image_6a95d5.png) to ensure the layout and structure are a close match.
+[x] Sub-task 5.1: Reviewed the completed FoldersPage against the wireframe (image_6a95d5.png) to ensure the layout and structure are a close match.
-[ ] Sub-task 5.2: Confirm the page is responsive.
-The header might stack on mobile, and the list items will naturally take up full width.
+[x] Sub-task 5.2: Confirmed the page is responsive.
+The header stacks on mobile, and the list items take up full width.
-[ ] Sub-task 5.3: Remove any unused CSS from FoldersPage.module.css related to the old purple card design.
+[x] Sub-task 5.3: Removed all unused CSS from FoldersPage.module.css related to the old purple card design.

 II.
 Agent's Implementation Summary & Notes